sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-02.md

 ### Module Solution

 <details>
-  <summary>If you are encounting errors or issues with your code for this module, please refer to the following code.</summary>
+  <summary>If you are encountering errors or issues with your code for this module, please refer to the following code.</summary>

 <br>